isomerpages/sportsg-corp/_support/SportSG ED.md

 permalink: /support/sportsg-ed/
 description: ""
 ---
-SportSG-ED is a robust, dynamic and innovative e-learning platform supporting the learning and development of stakeholders across Singapore’s sport ecosystem, especially for coaches.
-The portal aims to be a compelling platform for online sport education, and an impetus for coaching excellence and sport knowledge management, that could bring sports professionals and experts in the field from local and around the world together.
+**SportSG-ED** is a robust, dynamic and innovative e-learning platform supporting the learning and development of stakeholders across Singapore’s sport ecosystem, especially for coaches.
+The portal aims to be a compelling platform for online sport education, and an impetus for coaching excellence and sport knowledge management, that could bring sports professionals and field experts within and together.

 ### **Why SportSG-ED?**
 <div style="display: flex; margin-bottom: 15px;">